Can't Hardly Wait: Sequel

 On May 25, 2019, on Danny Pellegrino's Everything Iconic podcast, Jennifer Love Hewitt revealed that she is developing Can't Hardly Wait 2 with plans to direct it herself.
 The concept revolves around the reunion of the original high school gang from the 1998 film.

 Home media

 The film was released on VHS and DVD on November 17, 1998.
 On September 30, 2008, it was re-released on DVD and Blu-ray as the "10 Year Reunion Edition" to commemorate the film's 10th anniversary.
 The re-release included bonus features not on the original release.
-Mill Creek Entertainment reissued the DVD and Blu-ray on June 17, 2014 and October 30, 2018 respectively with the latter format billed as the "20 Year Reunion Edition".
+Mill Creek Entertainment reissued the DVD and Blu-ray on June 17, 2014, and October 30, 2018, respectively with the latter format billed as the "20 Year Reunion Edition".
+The film was released on 4k UHD Blu-ray on August 20, 2024, by Sony Pictures.

 Music

 Soundtrack

-Can't Hardly Wait: Music From The Motion Picture is the soundtrack of the film which was released on May 26, 1998 by Elektra Records.
+Can't Hardly Wait: Music From The Motion Picture is the soundtrack of the film which was released on May 26, 1998, by Elektra Records.
 It peaked at number 25 on the Billboard 200 chart.